 The most common reasons for SASSA grant rejection include:

-Insufficient Information: Applications lacking crucial details or supporting documents may be rejected.
+Insufficient Information: Applications needing more crucial details or supporting documents may be rejected.

-Alternative Income Source: The application may be declined if the applicant has a regular income exceeding the threshold, including funds received through e-wallet accounts or cash-send services.
+Alternative Income Source: The application may be declined if the applicant’s regular income exceeds the threshold, including funds received through e-wallet accounts or cash-send services.

 Existing SASSA Grant: Individuals already receiving a social grant may not be eligible for the R350 grant.